aau-network-security/haaukins-docs/docs/challenges/reverse-engineering.md

 **Description:**
+This is a simple reverse engineering challenge composed of two challenges.
+Further investigation by applying the right tools for reverse engineering binaries will unveil more information on how to find the first and second flags.
 1. Strings_everywhere
     Difficulty: Easy
     The binary for the callenge can be found and downloaded from `pwn-strings.com` website.
 The tools used to find the frist flag in the frist part of the challenge is `strings`, `grep` or a different tool to extract strings in binaries.